weop/ubuntu-docker-playground/README.md

 brew install docker
 ```

-...and run then run pretty much anything the docker client.
+...and run then run pretty much anything you would with a docker client.
 ```
 docker run busybox echo Hello, World!
 ```